Welcome to Afterglow, I’m your host, Mark Chilla.

 Singer Marvin Gaye was unquestionably one of R&B’s biggest stars.
 But very early in his career, Gaye embraced the music of the Great American Songbook, and held onto these songs throughout his entire varied career.
 This hour, we’ll hear Marvin Gaye’s interpretations of jazz standards by Jerome Kern, Harold Arlen and more, stretching from his very first album in 1961 all the way through his final posthumous album.

+Mark Chilla here on Afterglow.
+On this show, we’re looking at jazz standards as performed by soul singer Marvin Gaye.
 You might call Marvin Gaye a reluctant R&B star.
 He was born in 1939 in Washington D.C., the son of a very strict minister, and developed a love for singing at an early age.
 When he was old enough to leave the house, he got involved in doo wop, finding himself under the wing of Harvey Fuqua.
 Fuqua was one of the founding members of the Moonglows, who had a hit with “Sincerely” in 1954.